ropensci-archive/rbison/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.1.1 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install with R 3.1.2 and R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission fixes problem in which cran-comments.md file was not hidden in .Rbuildignore, but now is.
+This submission fixes a problem in which a package was not declared in the DESCRIPTION file, but now is declared.

-In addition, a vignette had an error

-* checking package vignettes in ‘inst/doc’ ...
-WARNING
-  Non-ASCII package vignette without specified encoding:
-   ‘other_functions.Rmd’

-That is now fixed.
+In addition, this version includes a fix for a test that Kurt Hornik reported today.

 Thanks!
 Scott Chamberlain